toien/toien.github.io/_posts/2018-04-09-kafka-usual-commands.md

 By default, `--reset-offsets` just prints the result of the operation.
 To actually perform the operation you need to add `--execute` to your command.

+Note: reset consumer group's offset is done **only when group is inactive**.

-## Clear all data
+# Clear all data

 To delete manually:

 1. Shutdown the cluster
-2. Clean kafka log dir (specified by the `log.dir` attribute in kafka config file ) as well the zookeeper data
+2. Clean kafka log dir (specified by the `log.dir` attribute in kafka config file) as well the zookeeper data
 3. Restart the cluster